 Today, carnival glass is an affordable collectible that can brighten up a curio cabinet.
-Most patterns on the market are relatively common and inexpensive, but there are some rare and highly prized pieces as well.
+Most patterns on the market are relatively common and inexpensive, but there are also some rare and highly prized pieces.
 This article will help you identify carnival glass with more confidence and accuracy.

 Most carnival glass was made in America between 1908 and 1918 by companies like Fenton Art Glass and Northwood Glass.
 Fenton initially called the glass Iridill well before companies gave it away at carnivals.
 As the accessible glassware became more popular, other companies like Dugan and Millersburg eventually followed suit, and production continued through the early 1930s.

-Fenton, who was the pioneer of Iridill Glass, wanted to create an affordable rival to iridescent art glass from companies like Steuben.
-Some people referred to this new carnival glass as “poor man’s Tiffany” since it was mass-produced and not as prestigious.
+Fenton, the pioneer of Iridill Glass, wanted to create an affordable rival to iridescent art glass from companies like Steuben.
+Some people referred to this new carnival glass as “poor man’s Tiffany” since companies mass-produced it.

 Glass manufacturers reproduced late carnival glass in the 1950s and 60s due to a resurgence of the style.
-This revival period can be confusing for collectors because glass companies made new pieces and reproduced old patterns from the early 1900s.
+This revival period can confuse collectors because glass companies made new pieces and reproduced old patterns from the early 1900s.
 The older carnival glass tends to be more valuable than the vintage pieces, but there is a market for all of it.

 How is Carnival Glass Made?

-To create the rich iridescent sheen, chemicals are added to pressed glass (either colored or clear) before it is fired.
+To create the rich iridescent sheen, glass manufacturers added chemicals to pressed glass (either colored or clear) before firing it.
 This iridescent sheen was inexpensive to produce and served as a knockoff for more expensive art glass like Steuben or Quezal.